Hopen (Svalbard): History

+Geology

+Hopen consists of gently northwards dipping, sandstone, siltstone, and shale.
+These strata are displaced by a series of northwest-southeast trending normal faults that dip to both the southwest and northeast.
+The sedimentary strata that comprise Hopen have also been folded into gentle, low-relief synclinal and monoclinal structures.
+The limbs of these folds dip to both the northwest and southeast.

+The sea cliffts of Hopen provide unique outcrops of Late Triassic strata that contain economically significant petroleum reservoirs in the bedrock lying beneath the Barents Sea.
+As a result, they have been studied in great detail by sedimentologists, petroleum geologists, and palynologists.

+The Late Triassic strata exposed long the sea cliff of Hopen are the uppermost part of the De Geerdalen Formation; entirety of the overlying Flatsalen Formation; and the lower part of the Svenskøya Formation. the De Geerdalen Formation consists of interbedded sandstone and siltstone that accumulated in a paralic deltaic environment.
+The Flatsalen Formation consists of dark grey, silty shale with siltstone and sandstone beds with a bed of carbonate-cemented sandy siltstone at its base.
+Overlying the Flatsalen Formation, is medium-grained, porous, light-coloured sandstone of the Svenskøya Formation.
+The cliff-forming sandstone of the Svenskøya Formation is preseved only at the northern end of Hofen where it overlies the Flatsalen Formation.
+The exposed Late Triassic strata contain palynomorphs and poorly preserved fossil plant fragments.

 Environment

 A significant number of polar bears are found at Hopen in the winter; moreover, the sub-population of Ursus maritimus found here is a genetically distinct taxon of polar bears associated with the Barents Sea region.
 Since 2003, little sea ice has surrounded the island.

 Important Bird Area

 The island has been identified as an Important Bird Area (IBA) by BirdLife International.
-It supports breeding populations of black-legged kittiwakes (40,000 pairs), thick-billed guillemots (150,000 individuals) and black guillemots (1000 pairs).
+It supports breeding populations of black-legged kittiwakes (40,000 pairs), Brünnich's guillemots (150,000 individuals) and black guillemots (1000 pairs).

 Climate

 Hopen has a tundra climate (Köppen climate classification ET).
 The average annual temperature in Hopen is -3.6 C. The average annual rainfall is 355.4 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 3.9 C, and lowest in March, at around -10.4 C. The highest temperature ever recorded in Hopen was 17.4 C on 9 July 1973; the coldest temperature ever recorded was -36.9 C on 4 March 1986.